Bleak jobs report spells trouble for Obama re-election

 | WASHINGTON

-"From the moment we first took action to prevent another depression, we knew the road to recovery would not be easy, we knew it would take time, we knew there would be ups and downs along the way," he said.
+A White House statement argued that the economy is still recovering from a severe financial crisis that Obama inherited from his Republican predecessor, George W. Bush, who left office in January 2009.

+"Problems in the job market were long in the making and will not be solved overnight," said chief White House economist Alan Krueger.
+"The economy lost jobs for 25 straight months beginning in February 2008, and over 8 million jobs were lost as a result of the Great Recession.
+We are still fighting back from the worst economic crisis since the Great Depression."

-Romney, who touts his experience as a former private equity executive for why he would handle the U.S. economy better than Obama, called the May jobs report a "harsh indictment" of Obama's handling of the economy.
+Romney, who touts his experience as a former private equity executive for why he would handle the economy better than Obama, called the May jobs report proof that Obama's economic policies are failing.

-"Their policies have not worked and in many respects their policies have made it harder for the economy to recover.
-I think that's one of the reasons why people are looking for a new direction," he told CNBC.
+"Slow GDP (gross domestic product) growth, plunging consumer confidence, an increase in unemployment claims and now another dismal jobs report all stand as a harsh indictment of the president's handling of the economy," the former Massachusetts governor said in a statement.

-Obama, who visited a Honeywell facility in Minnesota to demonstrate his commitment to job growth, thus far has been holding his own against Romney, who has clinched the Republican nomination.
+Obama, who was visiting a Honeywell facility in Minnesota to demonstrate his commitment to job growth, thus far has been holding his own against Romney, who has clinched the Republican nomination to face Obama.

 In the race for the 270 electoral votes needed for election, Obama is favored in states that would provide him a total of 237 to Romney's 170, according to an estimate by RealClearPolitics.com.